-The implementation changes from a static list of if...then statements to a dynamic map keyed on file suffixes.
-It manages the event listener list for multiple listeners in the simple way discussed earlier.
-It generates events whenever a new suffix/type is added or successfully removed.
+Previous implementations of file classifier services (such as in Chapter 8) use a static list of if...then statements because they deal with a fixed set of types.
+For this implementation, where the set of mappings can change, we change the implementation to a dynamic map keyed on file suffixes.
+It manages the event listener list for multiple listeners in the simple way discussed earlier in this chapter, and it generates events whenever a new suffix/type is added or successfully removed.
+The following code is an implementation of the file classifier service with this alternative implementation and an event list: